 Introduction

-The time of a person’s life that can probably be viewed as the most important is the old age.
+Old age can probably be viewed as the most important time of a person’s life.
 Old age is often associated with various physical problems, in addition to having implications for a person’s mental and emotional state, as well as their social status.
-As people grow older, they gradually lose their physical strength, but they also incur other problems, which can differ with a person’s environment and culture.
-Despite the seeming differences in these problems, however, they often have a basic similarity; although the degree of the problem can vary, the problems themselves resemble each other.
+As people grow older, they gradually lose their physical strength, but they also incur other problems, which can differ with a person’s environment and culture (Archana Singh and Nishi Misra, 2009).

-Old age in Pakistan marks the start of numerous changes, such as separation from their families, and disinterest from society at large. aging process are interconnected through body, mindsocietal ways.change societal approach rathergenetic oneIncreasing numbers of people are now senior citizens, and they have just as much right in our country to love, care, and respect; they are also entitled to consideration from the government in terms of things like good healthcare and living accommodation.elderly identifies thatindividualsidentical collection of people and increase of , elderly people differences also enhances both from males and femalesvarious socio-both married and un marrieddifferent family system having various religion faiths ill and healthy, living standardsfacinganxiety, difficultiesexpectations which are particular tocircumstances.
+Old age marks the start of numerous changes, such as separation from their families, and facing social isolation and loneliness at large.
+The aging process are interconnected through body, mind and societal ways.
+It is a sequence of change from a set of collective societal tasks to another, which is organised by a community-based approach rather than just the genetic one (Mishra, 2004).

+Increasing numbers of people are now elderly, and they have just as much right to love, care, and respect; they are also entitled to consideration from the government in terms of things like good healthcare and living accommodation (Alam, 2005).
-When they lack family support, senior citizens can feel isolated and lonely; this is a phenomenon that has increased with all the advances in technology.

-The traditional family is still thriving in Pakistan, whereby the head of the household is the primary wage earner and enjoys the status of being the hub of the family.
-During the last twenty years, there have been several social and economic developments, such as technological change and inflation, which have impacted on family life.
-Because of important psycho-social factors, the purpose and roles of older people have been affected.
-Many researchers in Pakistan have explored this issue and investigated factors such as poor health, shortage of money, unemployment, end of working capacity, the death of their spouse, distance or even estrangement from their children, or lost contact with friends.

-Conditions such as loneliness and isolation can occur in the life cycle of any person, but the issue can be more acute for an older person.
-Old people aren’t inevitably lonely, and their age isn’t necessarily the prime cause of it, but aging has long been associated with isolation.

-To enable a deeper understanding of old age and isolation/loneliness, continuing research should investigate the various psychological states and social issues that are associated with senior citizens.
-The present study is therefore an empirical piece of research that aims to investigate the association pattern of educational achievement with the issues of isolation, loneliness and (lack of) support from the community among senior citizens.
+The view on elderly identifies that the elderly individuals are not one identical collection of people and With increase of age, elderly people differences also enhances as the elderly people both from males and females, with various socio-economic classes, both married and un married, different family system , having various religion faiths, ill and healthy, living standards, their professional and educational background, non-identical response to their old age status, facing different needs, anxiety, difficulties and expectations which are particular to their given circumstances (Chaudhry, 2004).

 Literature Review

 According to American Psychological Association (2009) common terminology used for old age is ‘old people’.
 In Britain and also in some parts of America a term ‘senior citizens’ is used for people in their old age.
 According to social sciences a word ‘older adults’ is used for old age people.
 The Oxford English Dictionary defines old age as "the later part of life; the period of life after youth and middle age, usually with reference to deterioration” (2013).
-In this context the present study will use the term ‘senior citizens’ for old age people of the Province.